 To see if your baking powder is still working properly, toss a spoonful of it into a cup of hot tap water.
 The results will be pretty obvious—if it starts to bubble up, the baking powder is fresh; if not, buy some more.

-I also have a video that goes over all this information in a bit more detail, so take a look at that below.
-If you have any questions, please leave me a comment below, and I’ll be happy to help out!
+I also have a video that goes over all this information in a bit more detail, so feel free to give that a watch.
+And, if you have any additional questions, please leave them in the comments below.